arielseidman/K-Means_Clustering/Plants_nb.md

 into a new set of uncorrelated variables called principal components (PCs).
 These components capture the maximum variance in the data.
-In order to visualize the clustering results in 2D, I use PCA to reduce number of dimensions from 69 (there are 69 territories, and there is 1 dimension per territory) to 2.
+In order to visualize the clustering results in 2D, I use PCA to reduce number of dimensions from 69 (there are 69 regions, and there is 1 dimension per region) to 2.

 ``` r
 # Identify columns with zero variance